 With ovalised tubing, the down tube has a large contact point with the bottom bracket shell.
 This, combined with the oversize tubing, creates a very light and stiff platform to suspend the cranks from.
-Tyre clearance is also typically great and accommodates tyres of around 2.3in very comfortably.

 One of the first thing you’ll notice on many other titanium frames are the S-bend seatstays.
 The Charge uses straight seatstays that combine with the ovalised down tube to make a very stiff bottom bracket area.
-The welding is as impeccable as you’d expect and the aforementioned tyre clearance is adequate for the UK’s soggy climate.
+The welding is as impeccable as you’d expect and the aforementioned tyre clearance is adequate for the

 The Crank Brothers Cobalt wheels are simply amazing.
 By not penetrating the rim with spoke nipples, the rim remains sealed so are compatible with tubeless tyre systems.